The Shadow knows: Empirical Distributions of Minimum Spanning Acycles and Persistence Diagrams of Random Complexes: Acknowledgments

 The authors would like to thank Matthew Kahle, Omer Bobrowski, Primoz Skraba, Ron Rosenthal, Robert Adler, Christina Goldschmidt, D. Yogeshwaran, and Takashi Owada for useful suggestions.
-Nicolas Fraiman would like to acknowledge funding from UNC's Junior Faculty Award supported by IBM and R.J.
-Reynolds Industries.
-Sayan Mukherjee would like to acknowledge funding from NSF DEB-1840223, NIH R01 DK116187-01, HFSP RGP0051/2017, NSF DMS 17-13012, and NSF CCF-1934964.
 A portion of this work was done when Gugan Thoppe was a postdoc with Sayan Mukherjee at Duke University.
-There, his work was supported by the NSF grant DMS 17-13012.
-His current research at IISc is supported by IISc Start Up Grants SG/MHRD-19-0054 and SR/MHRD-19-0040.